 The starting point of the hike is on the Lakes Hwy and has a small parking area.
 From here, it’s all up!

 As you begin to ascend the mountain you make your way through various levels of flora until reaching a large scree slope visible from the starting point, the scree slope is the first major challenge as you begin to rock-hop your way up the mountain.

 After crossing the exposed scree slope, it’s back once again into the depths of old growth myrtle forest for the rest of the journey.

-Once at the top the walk levels out before reaching the marker for the highest point of the Bluff, it is from here you would normally have a great view (some say even all the way to Cradle Mountain) but as you can see we could only catch small glimpses between the rising cloud…
+Once at the top the walk levels out before reaching the marker for the highest point of the Bluff, it is from here you would normally have a great view (some say even all the way to Cradle Mountain) but only caught small glimpses between the rising cloud…

 But that’s part and parcel of climbing mountains!

 - Sturdy hiking shoes